About

 My Gear:

-These days I primarily play a Moore Bettah custom tenor made by Chuck Moore and strung with Uke Logic or Worth CH strings (Savarez Alliance KF95 low-G).
-Read more about it here: My Moore Bettah Custom Tenor.
+These days I primarily play one of two Moore Bettah custom tenors made by Chuck Moore and strung with Uke Logic or Worth CH strings (Savarez Alliance KF95 low-G).
+Read more about the BB custom here.

 From 2007-2013 I played a Kamaka HF-3 full time.
-You’ll see it in all videos, pictures, and lessons from that era and I still use it from time to time for teaching because it sounds great and is easy for students to see where I’m at on the fretboard.
+You’ll see it in all videos, pictures, and lessons from that era.
 Read more about it here: My Kamaka HF-3.

 Technical Stuff: